java2509/Stock_Analysis/README.md

 ### Summary
 ##### What are the advantages or disadvantages of refactoring code?
 - Advantages of refactoring code is that it improves readability, the code is cleaner and much easier to comprehend.
-When working with big sets of data, you can save a considerable amount of time as the code ran faster.
+When working with big sets of data, you can save a considerable amount of time as the code runs faster.

 -  Disadvantages of refactoring code if there is a lack of understanding of what the code does you risk creating bugs, refactoring is also very time-consuming.

 ##### How do these pros and cons apply to refactoring the original VBA script?